-Department of Industry, Science, Energy and Resources, Canberra.
+Department of Climate Change, Energy, the Environment and Water, Canberra.

 All data refer to the fiscal year (e.g. July 2020 to June 2021 for 2021).

 Starting with the 2013 edition and following, data for Australia were revised back to 2003 due to the adoption of the National Greenhouse and Energy Reporting (NGER) as the main energy consumption data source for the Australian Energy Statistics.
 As a result, there are breaks in the time series for many data between 2002 and 2003.
 The revisions have also introduced some methodological issues, including identifying inputs and outputs to certain transformation processes such as gas works plants, electricity plants and CHP plants.
 Energy industry own use and inputs to the transformation processes are sometimes not reported separately in the correct categories.
 More detail is given in the notes below.